What is Specified Skilled Worker System? I'll explain it in an easy-to-understand way

 When changing from Specified Skilled Worker (i) to Specified Skilled Worker (ii), a test called "Specified Skills Evaluation" is also conducted.

-• For the "Japanese language exam," choose either the "Japanese Language Proficiency Test (JLPT)" or the "Japan Foundation Japanese-Language Test (JFT)."
+- For the "Japanese Exam", you can choose either the "Japanese Proficiency Test (JLPT)" or the "Japan Foundation Test for Basic Japanese (JFT)".

-• The Japan Foundation Test for Japanese Language (JFT): A score of 200 or more out of a total of 250 is required to pass.
+- Japan Foundation Test for Basic Japanese (JFT): 200 or more points out of 250 passed.

-You may take either the Japanese Language Proficiency Test (JLPT) or the Japan Foundation Test for Fundamental Japanese (JFT).
+You can take either the Japanese Proficiency Test (JLPT) or the Japan Foundation Test for Basic Japanese (JFT).

-The Japan Foundation Test for Japanese-Language (JFT) is held more frequently than the Japanese-Language Proficiency Test (JLPT), and because it is a test taken on a computer or tablet, you can find out whether you passed or failed immediately.
+The Japan Foundation Test for Basic Japanese (JFT) is a test that is conducted more often than the Japanese Proficiency Test (JLPT), and it is an exam that uses a computer or tablet, so you can know that you have passed it immediately.

-Technical intern trainees who have successfully completed Technical Intern Training (ii) for more than two years and ten months can change their residence status to Specified Skills and work in Japan in the same industry.
+Technical Intern Training students who have completed their Technical Intern Training (ii) for more than 2 years and 10 months can change their status of residence to Specified Skills and work in Japan if they are in the same industry.

-• However, there are only a limited number of industries in which you can change from technical intern training to Specified Skills.
+- However, there are only a limited number of industries that can change from Technical Intern Training to Specified Skills.

-• Others (furniture manufacturing, printing, building cleaning, nursing care, etc.)
+- Others (furniture making, printing, Building cleaning management, nursing care, etc.)

-Is an exam required to change from technical intern training to Specified Skills?
+Do I need an exam to change from Technical Intern Training to Specified Skills?

 The transfer will be completed simply by submitting the necessary paperwork.

-Alternatively, even if you don't pass either of these two, it's OK as long as you have an "evaluation report."
+Or, even if you don't pass either of these two, you can have an "evaluation report".

-Before the expiration of your period of stay as Technical Intern Training (ii), you can change to a Specified Skilled Worker No. 1 status by submitting an "Application for Permission to Change Residence Status" and the necessary documents to obtain a "Specified Skilled Worker (i) Specified Skilled Worker (i) charge.
+Before the end of the Technical Intern Training (ii) period, you can change it to Specified Skilled Worker (i) by submitting the "Application for Permission to Change of Status of Residence" and the documents required to obtain the "Specified Skilled Worker (i)" to the Regional Immigration Services Bureau in charge.

-*However, it may take two to three months to review the documents (investigate in detail and reach a decision).
+*However, it may take 2 to 3 months to review the documents (to examine them in detail and reach a conclusion).

-The construction industry's Specified Skills system is supported by JAC (Japan Association for Construction Human Resources)!
+Specified Skilled Worker System in the construction industry is supported by JAC (Japan Association for Construction Human Resources)!

 At JAC, we create guidelines (promises that companies must follow) so that foreigners can work with peace of mind, and we introduce new jobs to them free of charge (0 yen) when they change jobs (want to change jobs).